The normal taxable period is between January and December. However, a different tax period can be allowed on approval by the Minister of Finance.

 Statute of limitations

-The RRA has powers to audit a taxpayer for a period going back five years, although this can be extended to ten years in case of fraud.
+The RRA has powers to audit a taxpayer for a period going back five years, although this can be extended to ten years in case it is established that the taxpayer has concealed information with intent to evade tax.
 Taxpayers are required to keep their records for a period of ten years.

 Topics of focus for tax authorities